 2.2.
 Reasonable efforts to find the owner

 This statute says that a person must take reasonable steps to find the property’s real owner.
 Therefore, it is a defense for an accused to say that he did take these steps.
-A defendant cannot be guilty if he
+A defendant is not guilty if he

 - kept lost property, but